LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 This screen makes it possible to search in the Fediverse: it contains a search field to enter the query string and a tab selector to choose the desired result type (either Posts, Users or Hashtags).

-Please notice that it is not possible to search unless a non-empty query has been inserted.
+**Be careful**: it is not possible to search unless a non-empty query has been inserted.

 Opening a hashtag will lead you to the [dedicated feed](#hashtag-feed), opening a post to its [detail](#post-detail) and opening a user to the corresponding [profile](#user-profile).